 "Oklahoma's ban on same-sex marriage sweeps too broadly in that it denies a fundamental right to all same-sex couples who seek to marry or to have their marriages recognized regardless of their child-rearing ambitions. ...
 As with opposite-sex couples, members of same-sex couples have a constitutional right to choose against procreation."
 3

-Judge Kelly became the first judge to oppose same-sex marriage in any case since the Supreme Court ruled in late 2013-JUN that the federal government must recognize same-sex marriages that have been legally solemnized in the U.S. He said that:
+Judge Kelly became the first judge of a Circuit Court to oppose same-sex marriage in any case since the Supreme Court ruled in late 2013-JUN that the federal government must recognize same-sex marriages that have been legally solemnized in the U.S. He said that: